 Dalian Economic and Technological Development Zone is one of the functional zones in the Jinzhou District of Dalian.
 It was established in September 1984 with the approval of the State Council.
 It is China’s first national-level economic and technological development zone known as the “Shenzhou No. one Development Zone”.

 It has formed three hundred-billion-level industrial clusters in petrochemical, equipment manufacturing, and electronic information, and six ten-billion-level industrial clusters in biomedicine, new materials, automobiles and parts, modern metallurgy, semiconductors, and food processing.
 More than 3,500 foreign-invested companies from 49 countries are invested in the zone, including 73 of the world’s top 500 companies.
-A total of 91 projects have invested, and more than 40 projects with a total investment of more than US$100 million.
+A total of 91 projects have been invested, and more than 40 projects with a total investment of more than US$100 million.
 World-class companies such as Intel, BorgWarner, Pfizer, ThyssenKrupp, Fuji Iceberg, Yamazaki Mazat, Volkswagen Engine, Shilla Auto Parts, etc., have settled in the development zone.

 Dalian High-Tech Industrial Zone was the first batch of national high-tech industrial development zones approved by the state in March 1991.
 It is the core area of Dalian’s high-tech industry base and the pilot area of Dalian’s opening and science and technology.
 The zone currently focuses on key high-tech fields, such as electronic information, mechatronics, new materials, bioengineering, high-efficiency energy-saving, and environmental protection.